TomoakiNagahara/op-app-skeleton-2018-nep/img/README.md

 Image controller
 ===

-If file has not exists, search from layout img directory.
+If requested file has not exists, Search from img directory inside layout directory.